Märta Blomstedt: Blomstedt & Blomstedt, with Lampén

 Work for the Pohjanhovi Hotel was planned by Pauli, who died just prior to the start of construction, in conjunction with a joint venture of the Finnish Tourist Association, Alcohol Board and Restaurant Association.
 Design work was done by Märta Blomstedt and Matti Lampén.
-The hotel was located between Kemijärvi and Rovaniemi on the western bank of the Kemijoki River with a private beach and dock.
+The hotel was located in Rovaniemi on the western bank of the Kemijoki River.
 Surrounded by a park, adjacent to a flower meadow and forest, with winding paths for hikers, the hotel used the most modern construction techniques available.
 The design allowed flexibility, in that the rooms could be converted from lodging space to business spaces and had a fully electric kitchen.
 Interior design and furniture design was also overseen by Märta Blomstedt, to ensure that it was fully integrated into the overall project.
 The hotel won wide accolades as one of the most definitive examples of Finnish Functionalism and was recognized as the first hotel to be marketed as a winter holiday resort.
 The hotel was completely destroyed by the Nazis during the Lapland War in 1944.

 Yaskelyaynena Cottage was another project planned by Pauli E. Blomstedt and completed after his death, by Märta Blomstedt and Matti Lampén between 1935 and 1937.
 The property is located in Kirjavalahti Bay of Lake Ladoga and was originally owned by the Helsinki pharmacist Tauno Yaskelyaynenu.
 The house was built under an overhanging rock with a forest above and the lake below and purposely designed to blend in with the natural landscape, using natural brick, stone and wood.
 From the bay only the front façade and part of the side face of the house can be seen, as the rest is hidden by the trees.
 A multi-level veranda and terrace were constructed on one side of the property.
 In 1947, the property was transferred to state ownership and was used rent-free as a retreat by the Union of Soviet Composers and then in 1990 it transferred again as the property of the Composers Union of the Republic of Karelia.
 The cottage has been designated a cultural heritage site and is listed on the Russian cultural heritage register.